ompharate/creator-academy/README.md

 - 🛡️ User Authentication with Clerk
 - 📝 Course Creation and Management
 - 🎨 Theme Selection for Course Pages
-- 💳 Payment Integration with Razorpay
+- 💳 Payment Integration with Stripe
 - 📱 Responsive Design
 - ☁️ Image and Video Management with Cloudinary
 - 📤 File Uploading with UploadThing